foo123/HtmlWidget/README.md

 # HtmlWidget

-Html Widgets used as (template) plugins and/or standalone, for Javascript, PHP and Python
+Html Widgets used as plugins and/or standalone, for Javascript, PHP and Python

 **Version: 2.0.0**